 Within the Credit Union's enterprise risk management (ERM) framework, management and the Board review risk appetite and related tolerances regularly.
 Management then uses the risk appetite framework to develop supporting policies and procedures for ongoing risk monitoring and review.
-This includes the use of cross functional committees to review key risks, develop risk mitigation strategies and to recommend changes to Board policy.
-Within this context, the Credit Union's key risk categories have been defined as: strategic, credit, customer, operational, market, liquidity, and regulatory and legal.
+This includes the use of cross functional committees to review material risks, develop risk mitigation strategies and to recommend changes to Board policy.
+Within this context, the Credit Union's key risk categories have been defined as: strategic, credit and counterparty, operational, legal and regulatory, liquidity, market, and reputational risk..
 Economic capital requirements are determined by quantifying the Credit Union's residual risks identified through the ERM framework.
 Each residual risk is then subjected to stress testing to determine the total aggregate economic capital requirement for the Credit Union.

 The Credit Union's target for total eligible capital to risk-weighted assets has been established as 2% plus the greater of (i) the regulatory minimum requirement or (ii) the economic capital requirement as determined by the Credit Union's ICAAP model.
 This ensures the minimum regulatory capital requirements are met and the Credit Union's aggregate capital is adequate in relation to the Credit Union's unique risk profile.
-At December 31, 2023, the Credit Union's economic capital requirement, as a percentage of risk weighted assets was 8.23% (2022 - 8.46%).
+As at December 31, 2024, the Credit Union's economic capital requirement, as a percentage of risk weighted assets was 8.92% (2023 - 8.23%).